-Certain employees of Parametric who are responsible for the day-to-day management of certain separate accounts and funds sponsored by CRM on behalf of CRM are considered employees of both Parametric and CRM.
-In addition to Parametric, these employees are subject to certain policies and procedures of CRM and are subject to its oversight.
+Parametric has entered into arrangements with its affiliates to provide and receive certain services such as accounting, finance, human resources, information technology, legal and compliance.
+In additional situations, certain employees of Parametric have been "dual-hatted" as employees and/or affiliates, including certain Affiliated Advisers.
+Certain employees of Parametric who are responsible for the day-to-day management of certain separate accounts and funds sponsored by affiliates are considered employees of both Parametric and the affiliate.
+In addition to Parametric, these employees are subject to certain policies and procedures of the affiliates and are subject to its oversight.

 CRM is an index provider and certain Parametric client portfolios are benchmarked against CRM indices.
-In addition, for certain of these private funds and clients benchmarked against a CRM index or invested in a CRM investment strategy, Parametric has determined that proxies for issuers held in client portfolios benchmarked against a CRM index or invested in a CRM strategy will be voted in accordance with CRM's proxy policy.
+For certain of these private funds and clients benchmarked against a CRM index or invested in a CRM investment strategy, Parametric has determined that proxies for issuers held in client portfolios benchmarked against a CRM index or invested in a CRM strategy will be voted in accordance with CRM's proxy policy.
 Please see Item 17 - Voting Client Securities for additional information.

-Parametric and affiliates EVM, CRM, ACM, EVAIL, EVGA, WaterOak and Eaton Vance Trust Company have entered into agreements (such as sub-advisory agreements) under which Parametric provides services to clients and/or products of these affiliates or under which these affiliates provide services to Parametric such as provision of models or indexes which Parametric utilizes in managing its client's portfolios.
+Parametric and affiliates have entered into agreements (such as sub-advisory agreements) under which Parametric provides services to clients and/or funds of these affiliates or under which these affiliates provide services to Parametric such as provision of models, research, or indexes which Parametric utilizes in managing its client's portfolios.
 Parametric and these affiliates compensate each other for such services.